Feature Selection: A Data Perspective: Introduction

-\paragraph{Filter Methods} Filter methods are independent of any learning algorithms.
-They rely on certain characteristics of data to assess the importance of features.
-Filter methods are typically more efficient than wrapper methods.
+Filter methods are independent of any learning algorithms.
+They rely on characteristics of data to assess feature importance.
+Filter methods are typically more computationally efficient than wrapper methods.
 However, due to the lack of a specific learning algorithm guiding the feature selection phase, the selected features may not be optimal for the target learning algorithms.
 A typical filter method consists of two steps.
-In the first step, feature importance is ranked by a feature score according to some feature evaluation criteria.
-The feature importance evaluation process can either be univariate or multivariate.
-In the univariate case, each feature is ranked individually regardless of other features, while the multivariate scheme ranks multiple features simultaneously.
-In the second step of a typical filter method, lowly ranked features are filtered out and the remaining features are kept.
-In the past decades, many different evaluation criteria for filter methods have been proposed.
-Some representative criteria include feature discriminative ability to separate samples~\citep{kira1992practical,robnik2003theoretical}, feature correlation~\citep{koller1995toward,guyon2003introduction}, mutual information~\citep{yu2003feature,peng2005feature}, feature ability to preserve data manifold structure~\citep{he2005laplacian,gu2011generalized,zhao2007spectral}, and feature ability to reconstruct the original data~\citep{masaeli2010convex,farahat2011efficient}.
+In the first step, feature importance is ranked according to some feature evaluation criteria.
+The feature importance evaluation process can be either univariate or multivariate.
+In the univariate scheme, each feature is ranked individually regardless of other features, while the multivariate scheme ranks multiple features in a batch way.
+In the second step of a typical filter method, lowly ranked features are filtered out.
+In the past decades, different evaluation criteria for filter methods have been proposed.
+Some representative criteria include feature discriminative ability to separate samples~\cite{kira1992practical,robnik2003theoretical,yang2011l2,du2013local,tang2014discriminant}, feature correlation~\cite{koller1995toward,guyon2003introduction}, mutual information~\cite{yu2003feature,peng2005feature,nguyen2014effective,shishkin2016efficient,gao2016variational}, feature ability to preserve data manifold structure~\cite{he2005laplacian,zhao2007spectral,gu2011generalized,jiang2011eigenvalue}, and feature ability to reconstruct the original data~\cite{masaeli2010convex,farahat2011efficient,li2017reconstruction}.